semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 **The data**

 Something really important about this special request is: the data.
 As I said before, Elasticsearch is parsing the data you give using new lines characters.
-Yet, the `-d` option we were used to use with *curl* doesn't preserver new lines character.
+Yet, the `-d` option we were used to use with *curl* doesn't preserve new lines character.
 Then, you will have to use the
 `--data-binary` option, indicating then the path to the file which contains your data.
 The path must start with `@` and is relative.

 **The Response**

+{% highlight json %}
+{
+  "took" : 39,
+  "errors" : false,
+  "items" : [ {
+    "create" : {
+      "_index" : "nameOfTheIndex",
+      "_type" : "nameOfTheType",
+      "_id" : "ID",
+      "status" : 200,
+      "error" : "SomeError"
+    }
+  },
+  ...
+  ]
+}
+{% endhighlight %}

-The response is kind of more complex than the response we were used to.
-It is composed of many fields: `took`, which is the total time it took to Elasticsearch to run each query.
+The response is more complex than the response we were used to.
+It is composed of many fields: `took`, which is the total time it took to Elasticsearch to run all queries (in milliseconds).
 The `errors` field (a boolean), indicates whether the process encountered errors; if set to `true`, it doesn't mean that the whole process failed, but that an error occurred with at least one of the queries.
 Finally, the `items` field is an array.
 It contains a set of objects, describing the result of each query you sent.
 The object contains information such as index name, type, id, version (actually, it should remember you the result returned for the CRUD operations).
-The object also contained a `status` field, filled with an HTTP code.
+The object also contains a `status` field, filled with an HTTP code.
 Also, if something went wrong, the object should contain an `error` field, describing the error.

 #### UDP Bulk Request